 Perhaps unsurprisingly, the ʻiki is wikiwiki – fast!
 Clocking in at under 9/10ths of a second, the ʻiki is slightly faster than the (legacy Babylonian) second.
 Instead of the more familiar tempo of 60 bpm of the (Babylonian) second, the Hawaiian ʻiki streams along at almost 70 bpm.

-Unlike conventional models of time, Mauna Time is fluid, not fixed.
+Unlike conventional models of time, Mauna Time is fluid, not rigid.
+A wavelength, not a particle.
 Averaging 864 milliseconds each, the ʻiki is not of fixed duration, but remains subtly elastic and alive to the earth’s actual decimal angle of rotation in respect to the Sun at the center of mass of our solar system, such that 100,00 ʻiki always equals one complete day no matter the longest nor shortest of the year.

 100 ʻiki make up the ʻHawaiian minuteʻ , which is almost one and one half ʻlegacy minutes long, or about 90 seconds).

 10 minuke (1,000 ʻiki) is 1 kē, a duraton equal to about 15 legacy minutes (or .24 hours; exactly 1% of the 24 hour day), so named for the sound of a bell or gong struck to indicate the passage of time.